n8loback/MTRoW/README.md

     -Column 4 is the MTR IP address or hostname.
 This column is only used to name the output XML files.
 It is not used in the XML.
     -Column 5 is an NTP address.
 This is not used at all in the MTR_Create_XML.ps1 file, but is referenced below for the MTR config script.
 3.Use the MTR_Create_XML.ps1 file to stage unique XML files for each MTRoW device.
 The deployment script looks for these files in the C:\Temp\mtr_xml\xml_files directory.
 Of course, you can customize this.
+4. Customize the variables in the script.
+You will need to declare variables for local files, remote file locations, remote machine admin password etc...
-4. Run the script.
+5. Run the script.
 I've found it takes ~5 minutes depending on how many files are being pushed, size of the files and network connection to the remote MTRoW devices.